Audrey-Hermans/blog/_pages/en/bundle.md

 Playing the shakuhachi means getting acquainted with your breath.
 Not the one you *wish* you had, but the one that’s actually there, in the moment.
 It’s like a martial art of self-kindness.
 You don't fight it, you lean into it.

-It might sound lofty… but breath rises from deep within us, so why wouldn’t it carry a few truths along the way?
+It might sound lofty… but breath rises from deep within us, so why wouldn’t it carry a few truths along the way? <br />
-For instance, all the things we are unknowingly brooding on, or simply processing beneath the rush of our busy lives.
+For instance, all the things we are unknowingly brooding on, or simply processing beneath the rush of our busy lives. <br />
-It's especially useful to me because I often struggle to identify what I am really feeling —you know, all those things buried underneath all the “shoulds” and expectations.
+It's especially useful to me because I often struggle to identify what I am really feeling —you know, all those things buried underneath all the “shoulds” and expectations. <br />
-The shakuhachi changed that.
+The shakuhachi changed that. <br />
 I even started a [YouTube channel](#) to document the journey.
 Imagine that.